 Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Protect from light.

 This medication may cause accidental overdose and death if taken by other adults, children, or pets.
 Mix any unused medication with a substance like cat litter or coffee grounds.
 Then throw the medication away in a sealed container like a sealed bag or a coffee can with a lid.
 Do not use the medication after the expiration date.

 They need to know if you have any of these conditions:

-After taking this medicine, you may get up out of bed and do an activity that you do not know you are doing.
+After taking this medication, you may get up out of bed and do an activity that you do not know you are doing.
 The next morning, you may have no memory of this.
 Activities include driving a car ("sleep-driving"), making and eating food, talking on the phone, sexual activity, and sleep-walking.
 Serious injuries have occurred.
-Stop the medicine and call your doctor right away if you find out you have done any of these activities.
-Do not take this medicine if you have used alcohol that evening.
-Do not take it if you have taken another medicine for sleep.
+Stop the medication and call your care team right away if you find out you have done any of these activities.
+Do not take this medication if you have used alcohol that evening.
+Do not take it if you have taken another medication for sleep.
 The risk of doing these sleep-related activities is higher.

-Do not take this medicine unless you are able to stay in bed for a full night (7 to 8 hours) before you must be active again.
+Do not take this medication unless you are able to stay in bed for a full night (7 to 8 hours) before you must be active again.
 You may have a decrease in mental alertness the day after use, even if you feel that you are fully awake.
-Tell your doctor if you will need to perform activities requiring full alertness, such as driving, the next day.
-Do not stand or sit up quickly after taking this medicine, especially if you are an older patient.
+Tell your care team if you will need to perform activities requiring full alertness, such as driving, the next day.
+Do not stand or sit up quickly after taking this medication, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.

-If you or your family notice any changes in your behavior, such as new or worsening depression, thoughts of harming yourself, anxiety, other unusual or disturbing thoughts, or memory loss, call your doctor right away.
+If you or your family notice any changes in your behavior, such as new or worsening depression, thoughts of harming yourself, anxiety, other unusual or disturbing thoughts, or memory loss, call your care team right away.

 Cookies are used by this site.
 To decline or learn more, visit our cookies page.